Unit 2 - Practice Quiz

 C. African and Arabian

-D. Pacific and North American
+D. Nazca and South American

 6 What is the primary evidence used to support the theory of Sea-Floor Spreading?